Running Protection and Running Self-Defense

-Want to start running with your canine companion?
-Here are a few things you need to know before hitting the trails or the road.
+Whether you want to start running with your dog for your own protection and self defense, to get your dog some exercise, to enjoy bonding time with your dog, or all of the above, here are a few things you need to know before hitting the trails or the road.

 Pre-run checklist – running with your dog